Junnyyy/Junnyyy/README.md

 <p>
 I'm currently a University student majoring in computer science and full stack developer that is intaking way too much caffine.

 I enjoy teaching others especially about computer science and finance.
-When I'm not coding or attending school you can find me tinkering and playing around with cars.
+When I'm not coding or attending school you can find me tinkering and playing around with cars or drinking coffee.
+Maybe I'm drinking coffee and tinkering with cars, who knows?.
 <p>

 <hr>